Some posts contain compensated links. Please read this disclaimer for more info.

 In no particular order of likeness, here are the 21 top cities in Albania, covering regions spread evenly throughout the country:

-Gjirokastra is known for its beautiful Ottoman architecture and excellent location among the snow-capped peaks of South Albanian Drino Valley.
-Charming cobbled streets lead to the castle, the most important part of the city often called the “City of Stone.”
+Gjirokastra is known for its beautiful Ottoman architecture and excellent location among the snow-capped peaks of the South Albanian Drino Valley.
+Charming cobbled streets lead to the castle, the most essential part of the city often called the “City of Stone.”

-While visiting Gjirokastra, you will also want to visit the Zekate House, an early 19th-century tower that is considered the best example of Ottoman architecture in the city.
+While visiting Gjirokastra, you will also want to see the Zekate House; an early 19th-century tower considered the best example of Ottoman architecture in the city.
 This beautiful and fascinating ancient city is easily one of the most beautiful places in Albania.

 The Albanian Riviera is, without question, one of the most popular tourist spots in Albania.
 The Riviera has a growing reputation as an important music center with numerous international music festivals, including Turtle Fest and Soundwave Albania.

 Nightclubs such as Havana Beach Club near Dermis and Jale Beach’s Follie Marine attract young people from all over Europe to the Albanian Riviera.

 The seaside town of Himara is one of the coolest up-and-coming places on the Riviera.
 The beaches of Llamani, Porto Palermo, and Filikuri are some of the most beautiful in the region.
 The beach of Drymades is one of the busiest and most fun in the Balkans.
 The Riviera definitely tops the list if you’re trying to figure out where to go in Albania for a beach vacation.